 This list covers only some of the most commonly used chemicals and is not meant as a definitive list.
 To ensure safe storage of substances in your chemical store, also refer to the Material Safety Data Sheet.
-For information on storing flammable chemicals together, read this blog post.

 Enjoy special offers, be the first to know about product upgrades and changes in safety storage laws and guidelines.

 Need more information or ready to order?How to order